Ten Things that Will Motivate You to Follow the Mediterranean Diet

 People who follow the Mediterranean diet tend to live longer as it favors life expectancy and slows down the aging process thanks to its meal plan that consists of foods rich in antioxidants and high-quality nutrients.

 Olive oil is much healthier than butter and other animal and vegetable fats typical of other diets.
-Therefore, it’s a good option to deal with obesity.
+Therefore, it’s a good option to help fight or prevent obesity.

 8. It helps prevent mental decline.